redhoodie/slack-light-control/README.md

 `@as_lightbot popo`

 Valid commands are:
-* christmas: Blink the lights red and green and blue
+* christmas: Blink the lights red and green and blue.
+(Just green and blue maybe?)
-* popo: Flash half the light bar red and blue, in the pattern of NZ Police car lights
+* popo: Flash half the light bar red and blue, in the pattern of police car lights in NZ.
-* off: Does what it says on the tin (turns the lights off)
+* off: Does what it says on the tin. (turns the lights off)
-* random: Lots of random colors.
-Currently its quite bright and doesn't look too good, so working on tweaking it
+* random: Flashes lots of random colors.
+Currently its quite bright and doesn't look too good, so working on tweaking it.
 * ~~fade: Fade through the color spectrum~~ Doesn't work right now.
 Still getting it going.
+* rainbow: A static spectrum of colors.
 * *colour*: Anything else, the bot will try parse as a colour.

+All commands are case-insensitive.

 More to come